“.. a knot of interrelated problems requires a network of solutions.”

 Trains are a powerful means of transportation that have influenced all of our lives and redefined the American landscape.
 They have been and still are agents of change which shape and feed the nation.
 From industrial cities to homesteads, the railway system has influenced our world, creating connection and separation.
 The presence and absence of trains continues to impact our lives and public art installations are an opportunity to reveal and refresh narratives through varied points of view, both ethereal and interactive .

-Whatever form it may take, “the Ghost” is here to entertain and educate us on our journey through the past, the present, and the future regardless of railway dynamics.
-As a passenger revisiting this lost era, the public are encouraged to share, react, respond and contribute to the experience of the visual, theatrical, lighting, sound, and movement of the project along the way.
+Whatever form it may take, “the Ghost” is here to entertain and educate us on our journey through the past, the present, and the future.
+As a passenger revisiting this lost era, the public are encouraged to share, react, respond and contribute to the experiences.

 Who wants to get on board?